 - Code running inside AWS (such as ECS containers or lambda functions) has permissions restricted through the same mechanisms (IAM roles and policies).

-Any off the shelf deployments from ServiceCatalog must be performed by a user with Admin rights in the target AWS account.
+Any Customer Hosted deployments from ServiceCatalog must be performed by a user with Admin rights in the target AWS account.
 During deployment, CloudFormation creates various roles and policies that are then attached to TetraScience resources, allowing, for example, a service to publish messages to a queue, or a lambda function to write data to an S3 bucket.

 When assigning permissions, TetraScience follows the principle of least privilege.
 Least privilege gives each entity the minimum permissions required to do the job and no more.